cloudfoundry/docs-bosh/content/job-logs.md

 System logs contain configuration and runtime information from the Linux kernel and other process running on a VM that are not directly managed by the BOSH Agent.
 These logs are stored in `/var/log` and are occasionally of interest when debugging OS-level problems, or when determining whether or not a VM is undersized for its workload. `auditd` and `sar` logs are also stored here.

-If you're a Linux system adminstrator, you already know exactly the sorts of things that are in here -- BOSH does nothing particularly special with these logs.
+If you're a Linux system administrator, you already know exactly the sorts of things that are in here -- BOSH does nothing particularly special with these logs.

 !!!
 Note
     System logs are generally only accessible to the root user.